 Benefits to Businesses

-Small businesses can receive multiple benefits from creating an online community.
-First, it can reduce the costs of running an inbound call center.
-Many helpdesks and tech support departments field calls for low-level customer service issues.
-With a community alternative, the number of simple service calls is reduced, allowing contact center agents to deal with possible recalls and high-level tech support calls.
+Small businesses can enjoy numerous benefits by establishing an online community with the assistance of a IT help desk provider.
+Primarily, it can significantly reduce the expenses associated with operating an inbound call center.
+Helpdesks and tech support departments often handle calls pertaining to basic customer service inquiries.
+By implementing a community alternative, the volume of these simple service calls can be minimized, enabling contact center agents to focus on more critical tasks such as addressing potential recalls and handling high-level tech support calls.

 In addition to increasing the efficiency and reducing call volume of your call center, a customer community can also be a place where a company can gather information regarding product improvements, possible new products and get a heads up on product defects that could hurt the company’s reputation.
 The amount of data an organization can gather when mining an online community is so valuable that some experts say companies are taking advantage of customers and industry experts by leveraging this free information.

 The disadvantage of Customer Communities

 There are however disadvantages to customer communities if they aren’t handled properly.
 The first disadvantage is the idea that they are a low-cost alternative to an inbound call center.
 While an online community may reduce the number of what could be considered “nuisance calls”, they can’t replace an organization’s need for a contact center.
 There are still going to be individuals who prefer speaking with a live agent as opposed to posting a question online and waiting for a response.
 Moreover, these communities can’t offer the high-level tech support that may be necessary for certain situations.

 Another disadvantage of an online customer community is that it doesn’t offer the type of quality service your call center agents can offer on the phone.
 Yes, experts may be able to resolve the technical issue, but customers like the feeling that they have been heard and their patronage are appreciated.
 An online community can be seen as an impersonal, even unfeeling attempt at dealing with customer service.

 Implementing Multiple Strategies